gogoprog/euccas.github.io/source/_posts/2016-08-07-python-unittest-handle-command-line-arguments.md

 ---
 layout: post
-title: "Python Unittest: Handle the command line arguments that your program need"
+title: "Python Unittest: Handle the command line arguments"
 date: 2016-08-07 11:57:32 -0700
 comments: true
-categories: python
+categories: python unittesting
 ---

 In the previous post about [Python Unittest](http://euccas.github.io/blog/20160711/start-unit-testing-in-python.html), I wrote about the basic steps needed for setting up unit testing for your Python program with the ```unittest``` module.
 In this post, I'll discuss about handling the command line parameters that your program need while you're using Python ```unittest```.